b-lukaszuk/BS_wJ_eng/contents/canvas.md

 Each `rectangle` is represented as a vector of positions (`Vec{Pos}`).
-It will start at the origin of our coordinate system (`COORD_ORIGIN` - top left corner of our matrix) and go through as many `row`s as its `height` is (`startX:height`) and as many `col`umns as its width is (`startY:width`).
-Such a rectangle (the one that starts in the coordinate origin point) is a good start, but to draw a picture we need to be able to place a shape in any location on the canvas.
+It will start at the origin of our coordinate system (`COORD_ORIGIN` - top left corner of our matrix).
+It will spread through as many `row`s and `col`umns as there are.
+Their numbers will be calculated based on the `height` (`startX:height`) and width (`startY:width`) of the `canvas`.
+Such a rectangle (the one that starts in the coordinate system origin point) is a good start, but to draw a picture we need to be able to place a shape in any location on the canvas.

 ```
 # moves a shape by (nRows, nCols)